mikependon/RepoDB/README.md

 :wave: Hey [Scott](https://www.hanselman.com/), thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) RepoDb into the community of .NET.

+## Benefits/Advantages

+Like many other ORMs, RepoDb does provide the preliminary [methods](https://repodb.net/docs#operations) to address the basic operations (like CRUD).
+Howerver, RepoDb also does provide advance operations to cater advance use-cases like [2nd-Layer Cache](https://repodb.net/feature/caching), [Tracing](https://repodb.net/feature/tracing), [Repositories](https://repodb.net/feature/repositories), [Property Handlers](https://repodb.net/feature/propertyhandlers) and [Batch](https://repodb.net/feature/batchoperations)/[Bulk](https://repodb.net/feature/bulkoperations) Operations.

+If you are to use this library, your [development experience](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md) is as simple as Dapper when opening a connection and as simple as Entity Framework when executing an operation.

+When you do the bulk operations, you will retrieve the generated [identities](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/bulk-operation-edge-cases.md#identity-columns just right after the executions.
+This is a very important case that is needed by most.
+Both the [BulkInsert](https://repodb.net/operation/bulkinsert) and [BulkMerge](https://repodb.net/operation/bulkmerge) address this needs.

+Lastly, RepoDb does support the 3 important way-of-executions, the [atomic](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#atomic-operations), the [batch](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#batch-operations) and the [bulk](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#bulk-operations) way of execution.
+Through this, you can create a repository that can process small to large datasets without affecting the efficiency and performance.

 ## Important Attributes

 Below are some of the important attributes that is a part of the package and you will easily leverage being a user of this library.